United Kingdom

 Dharana - One-pointed focus.

-Dhyana – Meditation.
+Dhyana and ndash; Meditation.

 Samadhi - the highest state of consciousness.
 This is possible to achieve during meditation